kitakiv/rsschool-devops-course-tasks/README.md

 ### Infrastructure Overview

 The project uses Terraform v1.12.1 to provision AWS resources with state stored in an S3 bucket.
 GitHub Actions automates the deployment process through OIDC authentication.
+This Terraform configuration creates a VPC with multi-AZ deployment across two availability zones in one AWS region.

 ```
 terraform >=  v1.12.1